ciklum-digital/recipes/docs/development/angular/performance-cookbook/lazy-loading.md

 }
 ```

-## Preloading strategies for third-party modules
+## Preloading Strategies for Third-party Modules

 Dynamic import is basically one of the coolest features that was integrated into the V8 and Webpack in 2017.
 Never requires third-party dependencies statically.
 This is particularly bad on mobile devices with flaky network connections, low bandwidth and limited processing power.